bruderstein/PythonScript/docs/source/scintilla.rst

    See Scintilla documentation for `SCI_GETWORDCHARS <http://www.scintilla.org/ScintillaDoc.html#SCI_GETWORDCHARS>`_

+.. method:: editor.setCharacterCategoryOptimization(countCharacters)

+   Set the number of characters to have directly indexed categories

+   See Scintilla documentation for `SCI_SETCHARACTERCATEGORYOPTIMIZATION <http://www.scintilla.org/ScintillaDoc.html#SCI_SETCHARACTERCATEGORYOPTIMIZATION>`_

+.. method:: editor.getCharacterCategoryOptimization() -> int

+   Get the number of characters to have directly indexed categories

+   See Scintilla documentation for `SCI_GETCHARACTERCATEGORYOPTIMIZATION <http://www.scintilla.org/ScintillaDoc.html#SCI_GETCHARACTERCATEGORYOPTIMIZATION>`_

 .. method:: editor.beginUndoAction()

    Start a sequence of actions that is undone and redone as a unit.